timryanb/OpenAeroStruct/openaerostruct/docs/more_examples/aerostruct_ffd.rst

 This allows for more general design shape changes and helps sync up geometry changes between meshes from different levels of fidelity.

 .. warning::
-  This example requires `pyGeo`, an in-house MDO Lab code.
-If you have access to the code, you can clone it from `here <https://bitbucket.org/mdolab/pygeo>`_.
+  This example requires `pyGeo`, an external code developed by the MDO Lab.
+You can install it from `here <https://github.com/mdolab/pygeo>`_.

 .. embed-code::
     openaerostruct.tests.test_aerostruct_ffd.Test.test